AustinCodingAcademy/wordpress-gitbook/Week1/01Lesson.md

 3. Clean code helps with indexing
 4. Don't block robots
 5. Google is not the only search engine.
 Mind your other search engines
-6. Meta Keywords are slowly being moved away from but keep in mind to use them as a just incase for other search engines.
+6. Meta Keywords are slowly being moved away from but keep in mind to use them as a just incase for other search engines in other regions of the world
-7. Know which markets you are targeting.
+7. Know which markets you are targeting and how their SEO works.

 ## Project
 Create and plan some SEO search terms and keywords for your own website.